-EDL has solved the current undervalued ‘5th quarter’ challenge of beef abattoirs by employing bespoke process engineering and chemistry to retain 2 previously lost, valuable and nutritious foods within the human food chain: high-quality beef fat and beef stock and then re-purpose the bone, after the fat and stock extraction, within their second stage fertiliser production process, resulting in zero waste, additional nutritious food, and a sustainable organo-mineral fertiliser known as Thallo®.
+EDL has solved the current undervalued ‘5th quarter’ challenge of beef abattoirs by employing bespoke process engineering and chemistry to retain 2 previously lost, valuable and nutritious foods within the human food chain: high-quality beef fat and beef extract (protein) and then re-purpose the bone, after the fat and extract recovery, within their second stage fertiliser production process, resulting in zero waste, additional nutritious food, and a sustainable organo-mineral fertiliser known as Thallo®.

 The generation of protein from beef cattle is an expensive process and has environmental consequences.
 Whilst there is a wide range of calculations concerning the cost of the production process, we wanted to solve one of the challenges to optimising livestock operations.
 Our research and technology will reduce the impact of meat consumption on the environment.

 As promoted by the World Resources Institute in its recent report, one of the best ways to make agriculture sustainable in the near term is to improve the efficiency of our global animal protein market.

 EDL prevents inefficiency related loss of high-quality protein on-site by immediately capturing residual lean meat from the fresh meaty bones using proprietary and established technology.
 This safe and fast process re-introduces some 10-12% of meat protein as ‘beef extract’ previously lost from the human food chain and reduces the related carbon footprint through better utilisation of protein.
 The associated bone and organic waste re-use further sequesters carbon cost by putting it back into soil via our organo-mineral fertiliser where it and the associated nutrients are efficiently brought back into the nutrient cycle.